NVIDIA/NVFlare/tests/integration_test/README.md

 # NVIDIA FLARE Integration test

-The integration tests entry file is `test/integration_test/system_test.py`.
+The integration tests entry file is `tests/integration_test/system_test.py`.
+The overseer tests entry file is `tests/integration_test/overseer_test.py`

+## Setup

+Note that the HA test cases are using `./data/project.yml` to provision the whole system.
+That will require we have `localhost0` and `localhost1` map to `127.0.0.1`.
+You need to either modify `/etc/hosts` file before running the test.
+Or if you are running using docker container you should use `--add-host localhost0:127.0.0.1`.

 ## Run